 Patients with corneal ectasia due to LASIK surgery are sometimes recommended to undergo collagen cross-linking.
 Collagen cross-linking is a new advancement in treating advanced cases of keratoconus and diseased corneas, yet this surgery should not be rushed solely based on a surgeon’s recommendation.

-Discuss this procedure with Dr. Randy Charrier and Dr. Kelsea Skidmore for a second opinion.
+Discuss this procedure with Dr. Randy Charrier for a second opinion.
 Sharing information about your post Lasik ectasia with our contact lens specialist will offer alternative options to correct your vision.
 Furthermore, many patients after a collagen cross-linking will still require specialty contact lenses to achieve clear vision.
-By finding a contact lens specialist in Houston early on, you’ll have the support and guidance to best treat your vision.
+By finding a contact lens specialist in Spring early on, you’ll have the support and guidance to best treat your vision.

-Should I Just Get Another LASIK Surgery in Houston To Repair My Ectasia?
+Should I Just Get Another LASIK Surgery in Spring To Repair My Ectasia?

 Unlike a standard laser vision correction that may need a touch-up over a number of years, any corneal irregularity can lead to permanent damage from any further eye surgery.
 By consulting with a contact lens specialist, you’ll receive expert, unbiased advice.
 Whether your situation can be solved through a safer alternative or an additional eye surgery is the best course of action, make an informed decision by scheduling a consultation at our office, today.